Mickey and Randy Decarlo, Wemindji First Nations Reserve

 At Wemindji, in the winter they are busy with setting fish nets, camps, and snow shoeing.
 In the summer they have a yearly canoe expedition through the rapids, set up camps, and go back to their original community at Old Factory.

-Challenges Of The Cree Indians At WemindjiAll this said, it sounds like life is good in Wemindji.
-However, Mickey tells the inside story of a people suffering from the effects of three generations of residential schools and the related abuses that have left their mark.
+It sounds like life is good in Wemindji.
+However, Mickey tells the inside story of a people suffering from the effects of three generations of residential schools, and the related abuses that have left their mark.

-They are a people who have lost their identity and cope with their crisis like the abused generations before them have modeled.
-As a result they struggle in a big way with gambling, alcohol, and drug problems.
-Unhealed, grief leaves its ugly hurt expressed in attempted suicides, and unplanned pregnancies.
+They are a people who have lost their identity and ability to cope with their crisis like the abused generations before them have modeled.
+Therefore, they struggle in a big way with gambling, alcohol, and drug problems.
+Unhealed, grief leaves its ugly hurt expressed in attempted suicides and unplanned pregnancies.

 Randy comes from an Italian background that left him with a talent for cooking.
 Through their catering business, they have funded this amazing project themselves.